Code-Institute-Submissions/StienBoodts-ci-milestone-project4_FebResub/README.md

     <img src="media/screen5.png" width="500"/><br>
     <img src="media/screen9.png" width="500"/><br>

-    Covering user stories:
-    -   As a returning user, I want to find out how I can search and filter for specific products.
+    Covering user stories: As a returning user, I want to find out how I can search and filter for specific products.

 - __User Accounts__

-    Users can log in to view their profile address details and previous orders
+    Users can log in to view their profile address details and previous orders.

     <img src="media/screen1.png" width="500"/><br>